Amazon S3

 Attention

-This function is currently Cyberduck only.
+This feature is currently Cyberduck only.

 You can temporarily restore files from Glacier and Glacier Deep Archive using File → Restore.
 The file will be restored using standard retrieval and expire 2 days after retrieval.
 Restoring takes some time and attempting to download an item not yet restored will lead to an error The operation is not valid for the object’s storage class.